 Jari has a few favorite models that he uses in different sizes.
 Surffilauta, “surf board”, is a gurgler-type floating foam-back streamer that is extremely exciting to fish with.
 “I have Surffilauta in several different sizes, between 5-15 cm.
-Silver and black are my go-to colors and #2 my most common hook size,” he reveals.
+Silver and black are my go-to colors and #2 is my most common hook size,” he reveals.
 “Fish it upstream on the dead-drift.
-Even if you don’t hook fish, you’re likely to spark some activity and make trout reveal their locations.”
+Even if you don’t hook fish, you’re at least likely to spark some activity and make trout reveal their locations.”

 Jari also recommends carrying a perch imitation and “something black”.
 Not much else is needed during these months.
 From midsummer onwards, streamers can still be effective.
 But according to Jari’s view, they work better earlier, when fish haven’t yet been exposed to them and there are also limited insect hatches.

 That said, many big August browns have gone for a dark streamer.
 Size down during the end of the season – and hold on tight.